ece-ozturk/ece-ozturk/README.md

-Ece is currently a junior year electronics engineering student in Bogazici University.
-She ✨ loves ✨ to learn, design and develop in every field and this git is especially for her Python and VHDL projects.
+Ece is currently a junior year electronics engineering student.
+She ✨ loves ✨ to learn, design and develop in every field and this git is especially for her Python, VHDL and Verilog projects.

 If you wanna reach ✉️ eceozturke@gmail.com